mbbroberg/mbbroberg.github.io/content/articles/2024-10-12-product-management-learning-path.md

 slug: "../product-management-learning-path"
 date: "2024-10-12T20:46:52-05:00"
 description: A list of resources that fit my style of product thinking.
-tag:
+tags:
   - career
-- product-management
+  - product-thinking
 ---

 I've been thinking a lot about my learning path as a product leader.
 I've been in the technology industry for over 15 years now, but rarely had the title of the job I now love.
 What I have learned is that the title of the job won't matter as much as the skills I choose to learn, and when I look back at my career, I have always thought like a product person.